vivaria/edisonrul.ing/docs/source/cards/g/gryphon-wing.md

 ### Card Rulings

-●You can chain Fake Trap to Gryphon Wing.
+*   You can chain Fake Trap to Gryphon Wing.